dwainscheeren/dwains-dashboard-blueprints/page-blueprints/Persons/README.md

 - There are four blueprints depending on how many people you want to display.
 There is a blueprint for one person, two persons, three persons and four persons.

-- Copy the content of the blueprint file `xxxxPersonsBlueprint.yaml` into the blueprint installation block.
+- Copy the content of the blueprint file `xxxxPersonsBlueprint.yaml` into the Blueprint YAML code.

  ## Fields to define for each person.
  - Name of the person